Eng-M-Elshaer/Guess-Game/README.md

 ## Usage
 Try to Guess number between specific range:

-you have 10 levels and one guess 😈.
+you have 10 levels and one multiple levels (Easy,Medium,Hard) 😈.

 Try it and check your LUCK.

+## Technologies Used
+R.Swift, SQLite Swift, IQkeyboardmanagerswift.